 - butt in on the games others are playing.
 (APA, 2000, p.
 86)

+Combined type.
 Children with the combined type of ADHD have symptoms of both of the types described above.
-They have problems with paying attention, with hyperactivity, and with controlling their impulses.
+They have problems with paying attention, hyperactivity, and controlling their impulses.